StefMa/pkl-gha/README.md

 jobs: Jobs
 ```

-The template itself as well as the `class` definitions can be found in the [GitHubAction.pkl](GitHubAction.pkl) file.
+The template itself as well as the `class` definitions can be found in the [Workflow.pkl](Workflow.pkl) file.

 ## Adopters